 I pioneered Olo’s use of Requests for Comments (RFCs), modeled on the RFC processes from the Rust and Ember communities, as a tool for architecture design and documentation.
 I began by using RFCs for several important initiatives in my own team.
 The success of those initiatives validated RFCs’ utility when I later introduced them to the broader engineering organization.
 They are now Olo’s standard tool for documenting architectural changes and a prerequisite for all new internal services.

-I finished our app’s conversion to a fully strictly-type-checked TypeScript application.
+I finished the app’s conversion to a fully strictly-type-checked TypeScript application.

 Throughout my time at Olo, I: